Little Tokyo Community Council Celebrates 25 Years of Service to Little Tokyo!

 Messages of Celebration

-• Managing Director, Little Tokyo Community Center
+• Executive Director, Little Tokyo Community Center

 On behalf of the Little Tokyo Community Council, I am delighted to extend warm greetings and heartfelt gratitude as we celebrate our 25th anniversary of serving the historic and vibrant community of Little Tokyo.